 Eligibility / Actives

-Eligible EmployeesYou may become eligible for benefits as a member of the Plan if you are covered by a collective bargaining agreement requiring contributions to the Carpenters’ Health and Welfare Trust Fund of St. Louis.
+Eligible EmployeesYou may become eligible for benefits as a member of the Plan if you are covered by a collective bargaining agreement requiring contributions to the St. Louis - Kansas City Carpenters Regional Health Plan.

 You are also eligible to become members of the Plan if: